egonw/biomarkers/README.md

 > *a journey of a thousand miles begins with a single step* -- Laozi

 This repository exists to collect information about (initially) metabolite biomarkers.
+Originally, I was going for metabolite-disease biomarker relationships, but it turns out there is also literature with process-metabolite relationships, like biomarkers for coffee consumption.
+The are modelled similarly.

 All content in this repository is available as CCZero.
 If you like to contribute, please make a fork, make changes, and send me a pull request.
 By making a pull request, you make all content in the pull request avaiable as CCZero too.

 Attribution to this data collection can, at this momoment, be made to this GitHub repository: